ukchukx/posthog/README.md

 To persist this setting, add it to your shell configuration file (`~/.bashrc`, `~/.zshrc`, or `~/.profile`).

+## Examples

+There's an example console project in `examples/feature_flag_demo` that shows how to use the client.
+Follow the instructions in [the README](examples/feature_flag_demo/README.md) to run it.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.